If you are in immediate danger and need protection straight away, call the police on 000 (triple zero) for assistance.

 Application for change in tenancy agreement

-If you are a protected person in a family violence intervention order or family violence safety notice that has an exclusion clause, you can use the Application by a protected person online form to apply for Victorian Civil and Administrative Tribunal (VCAT) to make an order:
+If you are a protected person in a family violence intervention order or family violence safety notice that has an exclusion clause, you can use the Application by a protected person online form (External link) to apply for Victorian Civil and Administrative Tribunal (VCAT) to make an order:

 - terminating the existing tenancy agreement and requiring the landlord to enter into a new tenancy agreement in your name